shawnyama/zelda-timelines/src/data/GUIDE.md

 Before you create your timeline let's start with something easier to get comfortable with this.
 In this step you are editing the `metadata` variable which holds credits and references for your timeline.
 Fill in the properties with your info.
 This data will appear in the references which can be viewed by clicking the quotes icon button below the timeline selector.

 Some pointers:
-- When you save `new.ts` your changes are applied to the site.
+- When `new.ts` is saved your changes are applied to the site.
 The site will refresh on save so you'll have to re-open the references to see your changes.
 - To see examples of how this can be filled out you can check out the other files in `src/data/timelines`.
 - Make sure your string values are wrapped within `''`.
 - If you are inputting `null` for a certain property dont wrap it with `''` just plain `null`.